-Once you open Polarr, it walks you through an initial tutorial on how to use it.
+Once you open Polarr, it walks you through an initial tutorial on how to use some of its primary features.
 It’s straightforward and very user-friendly.
-Polarr has lots of free choices and options; but to get all the features, you’ll have to be willing to shell out $19.99.

 Piconion Photo Editor

 That concludes our list of choices for Photoshop alternatives to use on a Chromebook.
-These three photo editing applications are the ones that stand out from the others.
+These four photo editing applications are the ones that stand out from the others.

-If you’re looking for the most functionality and features at the cost of, oh, nothing—we highly recommend Pixlr.
+If you’re looking for the most functionality and features at the cost of, oh, nothing—we highly recommend Photopea.
 When you need something that works independently of the Chrome browser and is very user-friendly, then you’ll want to go with Polarr.
-Piconion is worth a look; maybe it’s better for some of us than others.
+Pixlr and Piconion are also worth a look as they are both feature-rich, web-based applications.